 You are responsible for the vehicle in my group behind me, ensuring they make the correct turn in the trail and will stop to wait for them if I haven’t seen them for a while.

 Never leave the group without notifying the group leader so the group doesn’t waste time looking for me.

-Never ride ‘faster than I can see’ as there may be others on the trail coming towards me or other dangers around the blind corner.
+Never ride ‘faster than you can see’ as there may be others on the trail coming towards me or other dangers around the blind corner.

-Slow for others coming towards you, going slower than you, or stopped on the trail; so not to dust them.
+Slow for others coming towards you, or stopped on the trail so not to dust them.

 Check on those who are stopped alone on the trail to see if they need help.